Reloadly/reloadly-sdk-ios/Docs/Authentication.md

 }
 ```

-Access token will generade and refresh automaticaly during request any Reloadly SDK but if you need to manage access token you can use provided api calls:
+The access token will be generated and refreshed automaticaly during requests to Reloadly APIs.
+However, if you need to manage the access token yourself, you can make use of the provided api calls as shown below:

 ### Request new accessToken
 ```swift